 What is the best piece of advice you’ve ever received?

 “Do unto others as you would have them do unto you.”
 It’s so important to treat people how you would want to be treated, and I think IBS especially does a great job of following that advice.

 What do you like to do outside of the office?

 I love hanging out with my family.
-I have two sons—one is 17 and graduating high school this year, and the other is 15 and a freshman.
+I have two sons—one in college and the other in high school.
 I love playing tennis with them and my wife.
 Between work and spending time with family, I don’t have a whole lot of free time for myself, but I like to run, fly fish, and play golf when I can.
 I also really enjoy cooking and like trying new foods.